Trinidad and Tobago: turtle nesting sites of global importance

 A giant among us – the endangered leatherback turtle

 Leatherbacks are the largest surviving turtle species on earth.
-Some can reach up to 10 feet long and weigh more than 2,000 pounds.
+Some can reach up to 10 feet long and weigh up to 2,000 pounds.
 These reptiles can dive to depths of 4,200 feet — deeper than any other turtle — and can stay down for up to 85 minutes.
 The ones that survive to maturity can live on average 45–50 years.
-Once prevalent in every ocean except the Arctic and Antarctic, the leatherback population has declined dramatically in many parts of the world.
+Once prevalent in every ocean except the Arctic and Antarctic, the leatherback population has declined dramatically across most of the world.

 Female hatchlings that make it to the sea will roam the oceans until they reach sexual maturity at roughly 25-30 years old.
 Then they return to the same nesting areas to produce their own offspring, laying several times during a season and returning every two to three years.
 Males spend the rest of their lives at sea.

 Protecting the turtles

 Access to nesting beaches, particularly Grande Rivière and Matura, is restricted to prevent poaching and to allow the turtles to nest and young hatchlings to emerge undisturbed.
 They already have to contend with fishing nets, sargassum, plastics, natural predators, disconcerting man-made light (they follow the light of the moon), human activity (including parties and vehicles driving on the beach), rising sea levels and coastal erosion, and poachers.

 Reputable turtle-watching tour operators can arrange necessary permits and access.
 You can also choose to stay at a nearby hotel.
 The front desk there can arrange your permit and give you a shout when there are turtles sighted.
 It’s best to go with a guide, who can explain the nesting process and help ensure the turtles’ welfare.

 - Do not touch or disturb nesting turtles or hatchlings in any way.
 Give them ample space